spiral-stake/polygon-core/README.md

 1. It does not have a separate FlashLeverageCore and FlashLeverage contracts (No Managers)
 2. Creates a new user proxy for each leverage position
 3. Should support collateralTokens of all decimal standards

+### wstETH Looping

+4. For looping of volatile token a performance based fee cannot be charged